Jim8y/cs-page/_posts/2015-10-24-callgraph.md

 ---
 layout: post
 title: Generating Callgraphs from C/C++ Source Files
 tags: [Programming Languages, Tools]
 ---

-When studying the TCB size of modern cryptography implementations (e.g. HELib and NTL), we needed a tool to count lines of code that are involve in executing a program.
-It is actually not easy to accomplish so thought it sounds like a piece of cake.
+When studying the TCB size of modern cryptography implementations (e.g. HELib and NTL for Homomorphic Encryption), I needed a tool to count lines of code that are involved in a single run of a program.
+It is actually not easy to accomplish thought it sounds like a piece of cake.
 I started with the idea of generating a function call graph and count LoC function by function.